pkozuchowski/Apex-Opensource-Library/docs/Mock.md

 ## Examples:

 Consider, we have the following controller class for My Account page and associated selector.
-In unit tests, we want to mock Account returned from the selector class.
+In unit tests, we want to mock the response 55of the selector class.

 ```apex
 public class MyAccountCtrl {